 Sunday – Fear and Loathing at 40,000 feet:

 We found the flight experience with Alaska Airlines to be diametrically opposed to that with United.
-From check-in, to boarding, to the flight crew themselves, everyone we came in contact with went over and above the call of duty to be as accommodating as possible.
-Granted, it was still extremely uncomfortable and cumbersome due to the flawed protocol that exists, but a little bit of effort by the people on the ground (and in the air) made our lives remarkably easier for the five hour flight home.
+From check-in, to boarding, to the flight crew themselves, everyone we encountered went over and above the call of duty to be as accommodating as possible.
+Granted, it was still extremely uncomfortable and cumbersome due to the flawed protocol that exists, but a little bit of effort by the people on the ground (and in the air) made our lives remarkably easier for the five-hour flight home.
 Plus, they managed not to trash my chair, so they had that going for them as well.

 Monday – There’s No Place like Home

 We spent most the day recovering from jet lag and reflecting on the entirety of the trip.
 Even with everything we had to endure, this will still probably go down as my favorite just because of all the incredible things we got to see.
 I have to be honest that, for a couple minutes in each town, I caught myself seriously contemplating a move to the East Coast.
 It was easy to fall in love with the concrete jungle that is NYC, the colonial feel in Old Philly, and the heavily marbled halls of DC.
 Each city has its own distinct feel, but they all held a similar magnetism which triggered a bit of my closeted wanderlust.
 Maybe it’s the melting pot of cultures and languages on display.
 Maybe it’s the sheer density of the people and historical places around every corner.
 Maybe it’s the fact that everyone on that side of the country appeared a little more plugged in than their counterparts on the other side.
 But all it took was one peek out the left side of the plane to remind me why I love living in this corner of the states.